DJ

-> Your sitemap is valid.
+Your sitemap is valid.
 Google found your URLs.
 Your pages still aren't indexed.
-Here's why discovery ≠ indexing — and the rendering fixes that actually work.
+This is a rendering problem, not a discovery problem — and we see it constantly.

 Your sitemap is valid.
 Google found your URLs.
 Your pages still aren't indexed.